Kryha/boloney/README.md

 - Nakama dashboard: <http://backend.localhost>
 - Nakama API: <http://api.localhost>

+> ⚠️ Currently Aleo Wallet does not work with the local kubernetes frontend deployment, so prefer running it in dev mode as illustrated in the following section.
+>
 > ⚠️ On MacOS you may need to configure `dnsmasq` in order to access custom domain names.
 Consider following this [guide](https://www.stevenrombauts.be/2018/01/use-dnsmasq-instead-of-etc-hosts/#2-only-send-test-and-box-queries-to-dnsmasq) and use `.localhost` instead of `.test` and `.box`.

 ### Run frontend in dev mode